harrystech/dynosaur/README.md

 instead.

 `initialize(config)`: You can pull any configuration you require from the config hash passed in.

-`get_config_template()` class method: used by Dynosaur-Rails to create the web configuration page, returns a hash of the config values your plugin requires.

 See the Google Analytics plugin or the toy Random plugin for an example.